 Haley Bagnaschi is a Licensed Marriage & Family Therapist who specializes in adoption issues and trauma and is an adoptive parent herself.
 She supervises a small team of Associate Marriage & Family Therapists in an effort to expand mental health services to the community.
 Additionally she serves as a trainer providing trainings to both foster and adoptive parents and mental health professionals on childhood trauma, adoption issues and best mental health care practices.

-Board Vice President & Care Coordinator
+Board Vice President & Parent Partner Coordinator

 As an adoptive parent herself Traci is eager to help families advocate for their needs and the needs of their children.
 Traci is passionate about providing families with resources and opportunities to build healthy relationships, have fun together and thrive despite their challenges.
 Traci has worked as a Kinship Liaison at Shasta County Children and Family Services and Shasta College Foster Kinship Care Education.
 In her free time Traci enjoys thrifting and traveling with her husband Doug, entertaining their nine grown children and spoiling their eleven grandchildren.

 Sheri Wiggins and her husband are the adoptive parents of four children.
 They have experience with children with trauma and attachment issues, and children who are medically fragile and severely, pervasively mentally ill.
 Her family has utilized many public and private services to meet the needs of her family, including WRAP services through Seneca Family of Agencies.
 Sheri worked for many years as a Children's Protective Services Senior Social Worker, and has been the Director of the Foster & Kinship Care Education Program at Shasta College since 2009.